Welcome to today's edition of the Rush 24-7 podcast.

 The Iranians are blaming Bush.

-The media is blaming Bush, saying, why couldn't we get it done the right way like Clinton and Madeline Aldbright?
+The media is blaming Bush, saying, why couldn't we get it done the right way, like Clinton and Madeline Albright?

 I kid you not.

-Where was it uh today on the on the Today Show?
+Where was it today on the Today Show?

-Okay, so Foley resigns eleven eleven days ago, but on the cover of Time and Newsweek, uh, we have Mark Foley.
+Okay, so Foley resigns 11 days ago, but on the cover of Time and Newsweek, we have Mark Foley.

-Now you might be saying, but come on, rush the test and the the the North Koreans did their nuke test yesterday uh after the magazines went to press.
+The North Koreans did their nuke test yesterday after the magazines went to press.

 Well, of course that's true, ladies and gentlemen.